 Once all is set up, it is time to take out the clutch of the bike, over the right side of the engine, the clutch cover is located.
 Most of the covers consist of 5 bolts holding it together.
 (Honda CR125) upon removing the cover, you will be able to see the baskets/plates that are usually secured by 5 more bolts.
 In this part, you may need a special tool that will hold the clutch to avoid it from spinning while you are loosening the bolts.

 The plates and all of the disks will emerge together with the pressure plates.
 After this, you should check the basket for wear or notching.
 If there is no notching observed or nothing is seemed to be broken, it can stay as is.
 After that, you can measure the plates and springs to view what is in the specs.
 Consult your OEM manufacturer’s manual for the value of the minimum thickness of the metal plates.

-Most of the clutch plates are soaked into oil before putting them back into the bike.
+Most of the clutch plates are soaked into the oil before putting them back into the bike.
 This is done so that they won’t be dry when you try to run and test your bike.
 Dry plates will result in an increased chance of damaging the clutch.
-Prepare a bucket, pour a little engine oil and one by one, put all the plates and the disk in it.
+Prepare a bucket, pour a little engine oil, and one by one put all the plates and the disk in it.
 Make sure that each piece is coated or all the pieces are covered in oil.